 Note the date – March 2, 2018 marked the official return of Restaurant Le Petit Italien, where excellent pasta dishes and good wines will once again be served in fun and festive surroundings.

 Le Petit Italien first opened its doors in 1999 and many renowned people from Montreal’s restaurant industry have come and gone from this legendary address: Simone Chevalot, Catherine Bélanger, Jeffrey Finkelstein and Bruno Braën, to name but a few.
-The restaurant was one of the first interior design projects from Montreal’s renowned designer Zébulon Perron, and it was a very cool and hip address in Montreal.
+The restaurant was one of the first interior design projects from Montreal’s renowned Bruno.
+It was sold in 2006 and redesigned by Zébulon Perron (one of his first project also).
+It was a very cool and hip address in Montreal.
 Everyone wanted to eat and be seen at Le Petit Italien.
 The restaurant then passed into the hands of new owners, and was sold again to a team that changed the name to Pinokio and they made some changes to the fabulous decor.

 And now, thanks to Christian Bisson, Alain Starosta (Comptoir 21), Evan Gubersky and Pablo Rojas (Provisions), Le Petit Italien is back and running at full steam, just as it was at the time when Pablo and Alain were the chefs.
 “We’re back with our local restaurant formula of good pasta, good wines, with simple and affordable Italian classics!
 Lunch is available five days a week, and dinner is served seven days a week, ” explains Pablo.